axios/axios/README.md

 ## Thanks

-axios is heavily inspired by Angular's $http service.
+axios is heavily inspired by the [$http service](https://docs.angularjs.org/api/ng/service/$http) provided in [Angular](https://angularjs.org/).
+Ultimately axios is an effort to provide a standalone `$http`-like service for use outside of Angular.

+axios uses the [es6-promise](https://github.com/jakearchibald/es6-promise) polyfill by [Jake Archibald](https://github.com/jakearchibald).
+Until we [can use](http://caniuse.com/promises) ES6 Promises natively in all browsers, this polyfill is a life saver.

 ## License